NLC India fined ₹5.68 lakh each by NSE, BSE for board non-compliance

 1 Day5 Days1 Month6 Months1 Year5 Years

-What is the anticipated timeline for the commissioning of the first solar power project under this venture?
+What is the projected timeline for the commissioning of the first grid-connected solar PV power project under this joint venture?

 More News on NLC India